Freedom. Unity. Accountability.

 We are stakeholders ourselves and we know counter trafficking efforts will better thrive when there is greater unity and resources for everyone making documented successes.

-It is unacceptable that so much money is spent on counter-trafficking work when many sex and labor trafficking survivors STILL do not have the much needed resources in their healing journeys.
+It should be unacceptable that so much money is spent on counter-trafficking work when many sex and labor trafficking survivors STILL do not have the much needed resources in their healing journeys.

 We need to identify recommendations for change and document unresolved challenges and find out what is and is not working on the frontlines of more than 20 stakeholder groups through comprehensive frontline data collection and then publish that data so that it can be used for good by the anti-trafficking community, legislators, philanthropist, and others.